Dealing with and preventing ice dams

 - First, make the ceiling air tight so no warm, moist air can flow from the house into the attic space.

-- After sealing air leakage paths between the house and attic space, consider increasing the ceiling/roof insulation to cut down on heat loss by conduction.
+- After sealing air leakage paths between the house and attic space, consider increasing the ceiling or roof insulation to cut down on heat loss by conduction.

 Natural roof ventilation